OpenReplyDE/open-mind-infra/README.md

-# Welcome to your CDK TypeScript project
+# Open Mind IAC

-This is a blank project for CDK development with TypeScript.
+This is the iac project for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.